Jobs & Internships

 Introduce Yourself to Us

 We are always interested in getting to know talented people with an interest in our research, advisory and dialogue work.
 Should you be interested in our work and think that your profile fits well with GPPi, please feel free to send your CV and a short cover letter to email@example.com.
+Please send all attachments in PDF format since, to protect ourselves from pervasive malware, we do not open any other type of document.
 There might not be an open vacancy, but knowing each other is often the first step to working together.

 Interning With Us